openfheorg/openfhe-development/docs/static_docs/Code-of-conduct.md

-# Palisade Project Code of Conduct
+# OpenFHE Project Code of Conduct

 ## Our Pledge